SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

   same scene.

-All these workloads are run in a single-core and multi-core settings as well, and besides providing the actual value (e.g. number of photos processed per minute), the main scores are relative compared to the performance of a Dell laptop (2500 score in all workloads).
+All these workloads are run in a single-core and multi-core settings as well, and besides providing the actual value (e.g. the number of photos processed per minute).
+The main scores are relative compared to the performance of a Dell laptop (2500 score in all workloads).

-There's also a global Single-core and Multi-core value, that are composite scores using the weighted arithmetic mean of the single-core or multi-core subsection scores, which are computed using the geometric mean of the underlying standardized workload scores.
+There's also a global Single-core and Multi-core value, that are composite scores using the weighted arithmetic mean of the single-core or multi-core subsection scores, computed using the geometric mean of the underlying standardized workload scores.

 Here's a quick preview of the 16+1 single-core scores presented in our server details pages, which is also available in our public datasets: